Religious Confucianism: Feng Shan

 Feng Shan is a historically very significant ceremony which is performed irregularly on Mount Tai.
 Completing Feng Shan allowed the emperor to receive the Mandate of Heaven.
 It is considered a prerequisite that the empire is in a period of prosperity with a good emperor and auspicious signs to perform the ritual.
 Many sovereigns refused to perform the ritual citing themselves as unworthy of it.

 Unlike sacrifice to heaven, there have been no attempts to replicate this ritual outside of China, but in modern times, a commercialized festival claiming continuity is hosted every year.

 Ritual Music System

 The ritual and music system is a historical social system that originated in the Zhou Dynasty to maintain the social order.

 The ritual and music System is divided into two parts: ritual and music.
 The part of ritual mainly divides people's identity and social norms, and finally forms a hierarchy.
 The music part is mainly based on the hierarchical system of etiquette, using music to alleviate social conflicts.

 Confucius was a strong advocate of preserving this system.

 Views on whether Confucianism is a religion

 Sui dynasty views

 Li Shiqian wrote in the sixth century his opinions on how Confucianism, Taoism, and Buddhism were religious systems that complemented each other.

 Yuan dynasty views

 Yang Shouyi, the magistrate of Anxi, viewed Confucianism as a religion that was superior to Taoism and Buddhism in his opinion.
+Liu Mi, a late Song and early Yuan dynastic elite, stated that Confucianism is 'intended for the governance of the world', distinguishing it from the 'cultivation of mind' (Buddhism) and the 'training of the physical body' (Daoism) in his essay Sanjiao Pingxin Lun.